 Relief swept me.
-NO, it was exhileration.
-My wanton secret puppet shadow hopped back into her hole.
-There was no other woman!
-I couldn't suppress the open smile which revealed my delight.
+My secret puppet shadow hopped back into her hole.
+I couldn't suppress the open smile which revealed my happiness.
 I didn't want him to think I was ridiculing his quitting but still couldn’t suppress my joy.
+I giggled then laughed.

 "Honey, where did you take me from when we met?"

-As soon as the words were out I regretted them.
+As soon as the words were out, I regretted them.
 It was an unfair question which placed him in a quandary.
-I didn't intend to, I just wanted to start with a simple question so I could readily agree to his decision.
+I didn't intend to make him uneasy, I just wanted to start with a simple question so I could readily agree to his decision.
 He struggled for a safe answer.
 I suspected he thought.

-“If I say the east San Jose slum of Tropicana Village she’ll think I’m saying she was just a poor girl, a nothing until she met me, her opinion worthless.
-To say from her dysfunctional family is even worse.”
+“If I say Tropicana Village, she’ll think I’m saying she was just a poor girl, a nothing until she met me.
+To say from her family is even worse.”

 He mulled it over, smiled and replied.

-I broke into laughter at his clever reply, jumped up, hugged and kissed him.
+I broke into laughter at his clever reply, jumped up, hugged, and kissed him over and over.

 "No, No, Tropicana Village!
 That's where you found me.
 That's where you took me from.
 That’s where we found each other.
 That’s where we came from!